mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 My current policy is that payment by bank transfer is only an option if you're at least on the $199/mo plan.
 So $2,388 a year.

-Sometimes I give in though if I don't want to lose a sale.
+Sometimes I give in though, if I don't want to lose a sale.
 In the future I want to try sticking to the minimum payment value by offering 2-year or 3-year contracts.

 ### Charge extra